denten-books/plain-text/3-projection.md

 shotguns and tire irons, where the second morphs into human shapes and pours itself inside, threatening life from within.

-Although the property of something being digital plays a central role in the formation of new compounds like "digital media," "digital humanities," or the "digital divide," the very idea of what "digitality" involves ranges from everything related to digits and computers to grandiose theories about the ultimately discrete nature of the universe itself.[^ln3-digital] "Languages are not codes," David Golumbia writes in his influential monograph *The Cultural Logic of Computation*.
+Although the quality of being digital plays a central role in the formation of new compounds like "digital media," "digital humanities," or the "digital divide," the very idea of what it means often contains entirely conflicting qualities.
+For some, digitality stands in opposition to the notion of naturally "analog" human experience.
+On this view, digital media reduce "fuzzy" and indeterminate human experience to something binary and deterministic.
+For example, "languages are not codes," David Golumbia writes in his influential monograph *The Cultural Logic of Computation*.
 Human language practice therefore should not be reduced to a "single correct interpretation" or "at the absolute limit, a determinate number of discrete interpretations" [@golumbia_cultural_2009, 291].
 "To submit a phenomenon to computation," Golumbia writes, "is to striate otherwise-smooth details, analog details" [@golumbia_cultural_2009, 159].

-At the same time, digital artifacts fall under suspicion for smoothing out difference and thereby for betraying some essential, wonderfully messy property of being human.
-In his essay against digital humanities, Stephen Marche writes:
+In other words, digital artifacts fall under suspicion for smoothing out difference and thereby for betraying some essential, wonderfully messy property of being human.
+In his essay against digital humanities, Stephen Marche writes in a similar vein:

 > Meaning is mushy.
 Meaning falls apart.
 Meaning is often ugly, stewed out of
 > weakness and failure.
 It is as human as the body, full of crevices and prey